-As market expectations remain cautious, albeit better than last year, (re)negotiations of credit terms, especially on the covenant side (financial or loan to value mostly), and extensions of maturity are expected throughout 2024.
+Market expectations, although better than last year, remain cautious, and the authors still foresee (re)negotiations of credit terms, especially on the covenant side (mostly financial or loan to value) and the extension of maturity during 2025 (as was already the case in 2024).

-The market remains prudent and awaits the decrease of interest rates and a global improvement in the general economic situation, especially in terms of geopolitical risks and tensions (particularly as the conflicts in Ukraine and the Middle East have escalated over the last couple of weeks).
+The market remains prudent and awaits a decrease in interest rates and improvements in the global economic situation, especially in the context of geopolitical risks and tensions (especially given that the conflicts in Ukraine and the Middle East have escalated in the last few weeks at the time of writing) and the volatility of the US markets since Mr Trump's accession to the US presidency.